 Personally, Telluride is hands-down one of the most picturesque mountain towns in the US for me.
 One look and you’d literally fall in love with this small town, which is surrounded by the San Juan Mountains.

-It’s so fantastic that the entire downtown is protected by the National Historic Landmark District.
+It’s so fantastic that almost the entire downtown is protected as a National Historic Landmark District.

 Telluride is also a famous ski town, so if you’re not into the sport and just want to chill, schedule your trip around ski season.